bayesball/HomeRuns2021/README.md

 # HomeRuns2021

-Shiny app to explore launch condition and home run rates for the 2021 MLB season and compare these with previous Statcast seasons.
+Shiny app to explore home run rates for Statcast seasons.

+One selects a range of dates and brushes a rectangular region of (launch angle, exit velocity) values.
+App will compute the count and rate of balls in play (BIP) in that region.
+Also it will compute the count and rate of home runs (HR) in that region.

-A live version of this Shiny app can be found at https://bayesball.shinyapps.io/HomeRunRates2021/
+A live version of this Shiny app is available at https://bayesball.shinyapps.io/HomeRunRates2021/

 Requires the following R packages: